Horse Arena Guidelines

 Red Georgia clay makes an excellant and afordable base.
 It compacts extremely well, providing a solid base that works best under dry conditions.
 This clay has been exported out of state to build arenas due to its outstanding consistency.
 This base material is typically alrady onsite making it more affordable to acheive a basic long lasting and durable base.

 Today many request "all weather" surfaces refering to a surface that drains faster and is ready to ride right after and in some occasions during a rain event.
-Some equestrian manuals advise you to put 4-6" inches of crushed nullstone down as a base before application of manufactured sand.
+Some equestrian manuals advise you to put 4-6" inches of crushed stone down as a base before application of manufactured sand.
 Should you choose an all weather surface you will need to have a non-woven fabric barrier placed between this stone and the manufactured sand.
 Otherwise, over a period of time the stone will work its way up to the top and you will be riding on hard rock.
 The sub-base should be built with a crown running down the center line, falling 1.25% -1.5% to the outside.
 Thereby you will be riding on the same level from one end of the arena to the other.

 COMPACTION FOR HORSE ARENAS: